patrickfrey/mewa/doc/glossary.md

   * **constexprBooleanType** 	const expression boolean implemented as boolean true/false
   * **constexprNullType** 	const expression null value
   * **constexprStructureType**  const expression tree structure implemented as a list of type/constructor pairs (envelop for structure recursively resolved)

+### Allocation Frame
+The frame object defines the context for implicit cleanup of resources after the exit of the scope the allocation frame is associated to.
+Every form of exit has a chain of commands executed before the final exit code is executed.
+The allocation frame provides a label to jump to depending on the current scope step and the exit code.
+With the jump to this label the cleanup followed by the exit from the allocation frame is initiated.

+### Callable Environment
+The callable environment holds the data associated with a callable during the processing of its body.
+Such data are for example the generators of registers and labels, the list of allocation frames holding the code executed in case of exceptions, the return type in case of a function, the initialization state in case of a constructor, some flags that indicate some events needed for printing the function declaration, etc..